 Welcome to Woodsworth College!
 As a non-degree student, you have access to all the resources of one of the world's top-rated universities, plus the wealth of academic support and student life available at Woodsworth College.
 Below you will find enrolment instructions and a list of frequently asked questions.

-Please visit the Woodsworth College Office of the Registrar for academic advising - we are always happy to meet with you!
+Please contact the Woodsworth College Office of the Registrar for academic advising - we are here to support you!

 How to Enrol and Pay Fees